Secret tokens are sent as plain-text, so they only provide security when used in combination with TLS.

 Secret tokens are not applicable for the RUM Agent, as there is no way to prevent them from being publicly exposed.

-Set a secret tokenedit
+Create a secret tokenedit

-Elasticsearch Service and Elastic Cloud Enterprise deployments provision a secret token when the deployment is created.
+Define a secret token in the APM integration settings.
+Alternatively, Elasticsearch Service and Elastic Cloud Enterprise deployments provision a secret token when the deployment is created.
 The secret token can be found and reset in the Elastic Cloud console under Deployments — APM & Fleet.

 HTTPS instead of